jajuk-team/jajuk-team.github.io/jajuk_team.md

 <a name="donation">Donate</a>
 ------
 If you use Jajuk and want to help the project to be financially balanced, please use the donate SourceForge page to send money to the project.
+See the [project budget](/budget.html).

 If you are a Flattr user, you may want to flattr this project (see the Flattr icon on every page of this website)

 Bitcoin donation : 1M1hLxNbKux81DQjdK9mTbMZv54vPvYDB5

 [3] Note that a daily digest of the gitorious activity is also send on the developer mailing list.